benmarwick/computing-sota-az-boundaries/README.md

 - KG (King County): currently visible on [sotl.as](https://sotl.as/summits/W7W/KG)

-And we have generated GeoJSON files for activation zones for these regions but we haven’t yet sent to sotl.as:
+And I have generated GeoJSON files for activation zones for these regions but I haven’t yet sent to sotl.as:

 - CW (Central Washington)
 - LC (Lower Columbia)